wein.plus

 Machine, Investment, and Maintenance Costs

 However, the cellar must first be equipped with the right machines so that Bernie can work properly.
 Barrels, tanks, pumps, hoses, and other equipment cost at least half a million euros.
 Just for a good press, he has to pay several tens of thousands of euros.
-This amounts to about 18,700 euros per year or nine cents per bottle.
-For tank storage, an additional nine cents are added.
+This translates to about 18,700 euros per year or nine cents per bottle.
+For tank storage, another nine cents are added.

 Even if the winery has been in family ownership for generations, costs such as taxes, repairs, and renovations are incurred, averaging 63,400 euros per year or 32 cents per bottle.
-In the vineyard, individual vines or entire areas must be replanted repeatedly.
-While the winemaker saves the loan with leased areas, he still has to pay the rent.
+That already makes 3.04 euros.

-For bottling, wineries need a complex, well-functioning, large machine.
-So-called contract bottlers have them mounted on their trucks and come to the operation.
-This adds another 23 cents per bottle – regardless of whether you are paying off the loan for the bottling machine or having the process done by a service provider.
+For bottling, wineries need a complex, well-functioning large machine.
+So-called contract bottlers have them mounted on their trucks and come to the operation with them.
+This adds another 23 cents per bottle – whether you are paying off the loan for the bottling machine or having the process done by a service provider.

 And It Should Look Nice Too

 When it comes to packaging, Bernie again seeks a good balance.
-A little bit of the eye does drink along.
-The pretty bottle costs 88 cents, the cork 60 cents, the capsule seven cents, the label 22 cents, and the shipping box proportionally nine cents.
-Together with a few other small items, this amounts to 2.19 euros for packaging.
+After all, the eye also drinks a little.
+The pretty bottle costs 88 cents, the cork 60 cents, the capsule seven cents, the label 22 cents, and the shipping box proportionately nine cents.
+Together with a few other small items, that makes 2.19 euros for packaging.

 Barriques cost from 750 euros upwards